-- 3301 Regional Standards and Ethics Committee (RSEC) - A. RSEC Composition - 1.
+- A. The Committee shall consist of: - 1.
 The designated representative of the President College as Chairman, to vote only in case of ties. - 2.
 Three college representatives as defined in Rule 1102. - 3.
 Three undergraduate individual members. - 4.
 At least one alternate. - 5.
 Seven institutions should be represented on Committee if possible.
 Any member involved in an alleged violation must be excused and replaced by the alternate.
-A Vice-Chairman shall be elected if the Chairman is involved in an alleged violation, and the Vice-Chairman takes on all the duties of the Chair, including voting only in the case of ties. - B. RSEC Election Procedures - 1.
-Elections for RSEC shall be held on or before the first regular point show of the season. - 2.
-The RSEC shall serve for the term of one year. - C. RSEC Jurisdiction - 1.
-The RSEC shall have Jurisdiction over all alleged violations of the Association occurring within the Region. - 2.
-The RSEC shall entertain only such alleged violations as are presented to them in writing by a designated college representative, steward, show official or individual member. - 3.
-The RSEC shall rule on and enforce such penalties as hereunder are described for the violation.
+A Vice-Chairman shall be elected if the Chairman is involved in an alleged violation. - B. The R.S.E.C. shall serve for a term of one year. - C. Elections for the R.S.E.C. shall be held on or before the first Regular Point Show of the season.